-Find out if you’re missing out on prime engagement times with this easy-to-follow guide that tells you the best times to post on Instagram in 2018.
+Find out if you’re missing out on prime engagement times with this easy-to-follow guide that tells you the best times to post on Instagram.

-On June 20, 2018, Instagram announced that 1 billion worldwide Instagram accounts are active monthly.
+Last year, Instagram announced that 1 billion worldwide Instagram accounts are active monthly and 500 million Instagrammers are daily users.
 The chart below shows how rapidly the platform is growing.

-The popular social network has also released 8 brand new features since June 1st.
+The popular social network has also released many brand new features over the past year.